matthewsouthey/matthewsouthey.github.io/_posts/2018-01-21-teaching-incentives.md

 Every morning I teach English online to Chinese students.
 The kids are great, the pay is alright, and besides the early hors (5-9am) there isn’t much to complain about.

-The tutoring company, has recently taken China by storm and has a massive client base of Children all over China ranging from 2 – 14.
-Parents sign up their children in the hope that their kids can learn English from a native speaker more effectively than from a Chinese English teacher.
+The tutoring company, has recently taken China by storm and has a massive client base of Children all over China ranging from 2 – 14 years old.
+Parents sign up in the hope that their kids can learn English from a native speaker more effectively than from a Chinese English teacher.

-Their stated purpose is to educate children, to maximize child learning.
+The company's stated purpose is to educate children, to maximize child learning.
 However, it does not play out this way: the value that is being optimized is customer satisfaction.
 And the customer is not the child, it’s the parent.

 After teaching a class, there is a box where the teacher leaves feedback for the parent.
 Parents rate the teachers using a 5-apple scale, and these ratings are used by the company to determine contract renewal, raises, etc.